 A Fun Little History:

 The Shallvare is the name that locals gave the building at the time of the construction.
 These are a form of traditional large pants (MC Hammer-style, if you get the reference) which were very fashionable among Ottoman and Albanian men about 100 years ago.
-Ottoman soldiers used to come to the area to enjoy horse races and an Ottoman garrison was nearby.
+Ottoman soldiers used to come to the area to enjoy horse races (apparently there was a hippodrome in the area) and an Ottoman garrison was nearby.

 It can’t be any better!
 It’s in the heart of all the action.
 Within 200 meters we have counted about 15 restaurants (hard to count the number of bars!)
 There’s a small selection of products in the shop at the entrance of the building – it’s definitely worth checking out what Bardhi (the owner) brought for customers from the “Magic Mountain” of Tomorri (products like dried fruit, cheese, meat and all sorts of teas.)
 There’s a supermarket from which to buy all groceries you might need for a short or long stay in Tirana!